bscov/Group1_FinalProject/README.md

 - The Naive Bayes achieved an overall accuracy of approximately **88.87%**, performing well with minimal misclassifications
 - The LSTM obtained the lowest accuracy level of about **75%**, indicating potential for improvement
 ## Applications to Management
-This research identifies the most promising model to continue tuning before deployment.
-This model can be applied to customer service workflows to expedite communication and complaint resolution on Twitter (now X).
-This model can also be utilized to identify commonly occurring complaint topics to direct operational focus.
+This research identifies the GRU as the most promising model to continue tuning before deployment.
+This model can be applied to:
+- Improving customer service workflows by expediting communication and complaint resolution on Twitter (now X)
+- Directing operational focus by identifying commonly occurring complaint topics
+- Directing customer base research initiatives by monitoring public feedback and complaints/praise topics